 The event was a huge success and the students involved expertly researched their adopted soldiers and gathered gripping accounts of the lives of these men.
-The project gathered interest around the world and a special one hour documentary was aired on Irish national television, RTE.
+The project gathered interest around the world and a special one hour documentary was aired on Irish national television (RTE).

 After the success of the first trip, Gerry planned with a group of history teachers to bring another group to Belgium, this time teaming up with German students.
 Germany, like Ireland were keen to forget the sacrifices of WWI and to this day have not gathered a definitive list of their dead.

 Next we stop at one of the many cemeteries dotted across this land.
-Speaking to a local who was born and breed here, he tells me they hardly notice the hundreds of thousands of headstones as they pass by on their daily routine.
-But the students visiting these graves for the first time, are visibly shocked at the scale of the these burial sites as the rows and rows of headstones stretch perfectly lined into the distance.
+Speaking to a local who was born and bred here, he tells me they hardly notice the hundreds of thousands of headstones as they pass by on their daily routine.
+But the students visiting these graves for the first time, are visibly shocked at the scale of the these burial sites as the rows and rows of headstones stretch, perfectly lined, into the distance.
 A couple of the students find their adopted soldiers graves and stop to reflect.
 It’s an emotional moment for the students as the story of these peoples lives they have researched has a very definitive ending.